vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

    :alt: ADC interleaved data

-The char-device model of ZIO is documented in the ZIO manual; basically, the ctrl device returns metadata dna thr data device returns data.
+The char-device model of ZIO is documented in the ZIO manual; basically, the ctrl device returns metadata and the data device returns data.
 Items in there are strictly ordered, so you can read metadata and then the associated data, or read only data blocks and discard the associated metadata.